osrf/gazebo_tutorials/physics_params/tutorial.md

     `kp` and `kd` can be used to stabilize the contacts between two entities.
 The double pendulum with `quick` step has unstable intermittent contacts as we compared `quick` step with `world` step.
-If we add `kp` and `kd` parameter to the `collision->surface->contact` between the ground and base, the contacts will be stable, as shown in this following video.
+If we add `kp` and `kd` parameter to the `collision->surface->contact` between the ground and base the contacts will be stable as shown in this following video.

     ```
     <collision name="col_plate_on_ground">